Estimated reading time: 7 minutes

 • how their fluency is building

-Progress is progress — and it deserves to be honored.
-Supporting ESL students reading below grade level requires patience, structure, and consistent scaffolds, but the progress they make over time is some of the most rewarding growth you’ll ever witness.
+Supporting ESL students reading below grade level requires patience, structure, and consistent scaffolds, but the growth these students make over time is some of the most rewarding progress you will ever witness as a teacher.

 Want Ready-to-Use Fluency and Reading Support for Your ESL Students?

-You can browse them here:
+You can explore them here:

 Final Thought

-Supporting ESL students who read below grade level isn’t about lowering expectations — it’s about giving students the right tools, the right scaffolds, and the right understanding of who they already are as readers.
+It’s about giving students the right tools, the right scaffolds, and the right understanding of who they already are as readers.

 You’re not just teaching them English.

-You’re showing them they are capable.
+You’re helping them realize they are capable.